Block matrix

 In mathematics, a block matrix or a partitioned matrix is a matrix that is interpreted as having been broken into sections called blocks or submatrices.

 Intuitively, a matrix interpreted as a block matrix can be visualized as the original matrix with a collection of horizontal and vertical lines, which break it up, or partition it, into a collection of smaller matrices.
+For example, the 3x4 matrix presented below is divided by horizontal and vertical lines into four blocks: the top-left 2x3 block, the top-right 2x1 block, the bottom-left 1x3 block, and the bottom-right 1x1 block.

 Any matrix may be interpreted as a block matrix in one or more ways, with each interpretation defined by how its rows and columns are partitioned.

 This notion can be made more precise for an $n$ by $m$ matrix $M$ by partitioning $n$ into a collection $\text{rowgroups}$, and then partitioning $m$ into a collection $\text{colgroups}$.
 The original matrix is then considered as the "total" of these groups, in the sense that the $(i, j)$ entry of the original matrix corresponds in a 1-to-1 way with some $(s, t)$ offset entry of some $(x,y)$, where $x \in \text{rowgroups}$ and $y \in \text{colgroups}$.

 Block matrix algebra arises in general from biproducts in categories of matrices.